 If you drive an electric or hybrid car, it’s important to look after the battery.
 Wherever possible, charge slowly using your AC charger, and save the rapid charging for when you really need it.

 It’s sensible to maintain your battery level at around 85% and avoid leaving it almost empty (under 5%) for too long.
-If you have a smart charging system, make good use of it to maintain the health of your battery.
+If you have a smart charging system, make good use of it to maintain the health of your battery and take advantage of cheaper, off-peak electricity.

 And, whichever car you drive, it's best to remove unnecessary items from your boot (boxes, pushchairs, etc..), and take down roof racks or boxes when not in use.
 They'll add more weight to your vehicle, slowing it down and increasing energy consumption.